BobSaidHi/CSC-480-04_Lab4/README.md

 # Part 2: Navigating the Fog

 With value estimates in hand, the wizard enters the dungeon.
 But it cannot see where it is.
-All it receives each turn is an `Observation`, or a a noisy integer representing its approximate Manhattan distance to the portal.
+All it receives each turn is an `Observation`, or a noisy integer representing its approximate Manhattan distance to the portal.
 The noise can be -1, 0, or +1 from the true distance, each equally likely.

 The wizard must maintain its belief about where it probably is, a probability distribution over all possible locations,